RolandM99/HackerRank-JS-Challenge/README.md

 # HackerRank-JS-Challenge

-Solution using JS of some HackerRank challenges .
+Solution of some HackerRank challenges using JS